A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 • an app for your smartphone that gives you control of your hot tub from anywhere in the world

-• an ozone and UV system that is even stronger as a preventative measure
+• an ozone and UV system that when combined do even more to keep your water clean

-Serenity versus Signature Hot Tubs: Which is right for you?
+Serenity vs Signature Hot Tubs: Which is Right for you?

 Hydropool sells two main lines of hot tubs: The Serenity and the Signature Collections.
 It’s not a surprise then that one of the most common questions we are asked is, “What’s the difference between Serenity and Signature collections?”